BIRD MITES

 Signs of bird mites can be hard to come by as they are often low in numbers and are very small.
 You may see tiny red dots moving around your walls, ceiling and bed, or you may experience itchy bites.

 Birds are, of course, the preferred food source of bird mites, and they cannot survive longer than three weeks without this.
 Whilst on the hunt for a new food source, however, they may resort to feeding off mammals, including humans.
-Female bird mites may bite any part of the body, and these usually appear as swollen or raised red bumps which unfortunately can be hard to distinguish from bed bug bites.
+Female bird mites may bite any part of the body, and these usually appear as swollen or raised red bumps which unfortunately can be hard to distinguish from bird mite bites.
 These bites do not spread disease or cause illness but are an annoyance and may irritate skin.

 How to prevent bird mites?